cncf/dot-org-hugo-theme/README.md

 ### Table of Contents (TOC)

-Insert a Table of Contents automatically in to your page.
+Insert a Table of Contents automatically into your page.
 Picks up on all H2 elements on the page.

 ```
 {{< toc >}}